JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Jerusalem_in_the_time_of_Jesus.md

 <figure id="Figure_1" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Jerusalem_in_the_time_of_Jesus/400px-Jerusalen_siglo_primero.jpg">
 <figcaption><em>Reconstruction of Jerusalem in the time of Jesus.
-On the right, the three towers of Herod; in the foreground, Herod's palace.
+On the left, the three towers of Herod; in the foreground, Herod's palace.
 In the background on the left, the temple. </em> <a href="http://es.wikipedia.org/wiki/Archivo:Jerusalen_siglo_primero.jpg">Wikipedia</a></figcaption>
 </figure>

 <br style="clear:both;"/>